Contact the team

 What should I expect from the assessment?

-Our assessment clinic usually runs on a Monday from Truro Health Park.
-Present from our team will be a systemic practitioner, a specialist dietitian and a paediatric specialist nurse.
+Our assessment clinic usually runs on a Monday.
+Present from our team will usually be 3 clinicians, including a combination of therapists and dietitians.
 This can seem like a lot of people, but it helps us to make a more complete assessment of your current difficulties.
 The assessments generally last somewhere between 1.5 to 2 hours.

-We strongly encourage parents and carers to attend the assessments with their child, as we find it really helpful to get the perspectives of everyone involved.
+We strongly encourage parents and carers to attend the assessments with their child.
+It is really helpful to get the perspectives of everyone involved.
 We generally offer time to speak with us without parents and the child or young person present where families want this option.

 What is the treatment model for young people with eating disorders?